 - Do they support any environmental or social initiatives?

-Keeping all of this in mind, the following are brands (both big and small), that have earned a reputation for the quality of their products and their efforts to implement socially responsible and sustainable business and manufacturing practices (in alphabetical order).
+Keeping all of this in mind, the following are brands (both big and small), that have earned a reputation for the quality of their products and their efforts to implement socially responsible and sustainable business and manufacturing practices.

 Fjällräven (a Swedish company whose name we don’t know how to pronounce) has a line of 18 different backpacks that include everyday backpacks as well as trekking backpacks.